What is the ideal age of a camper at Medomak?

 You can bring it, but you can’t use it.
 Our cabin’s electrical wiring just isn’t designed to handle high-current appliances like hair dryers.
 You can always tell when someone sneaks in a hair dryer because the lights go out in a whole row of cabins 🙂

-What is box lunch day?
+What is Out of Camp day?
 Does the camp schedule trips on these days?

-Every Wednesday is box lunch day.
-We offer box lunches to our campers and encourage them to explore Maine.
+Every Wednesday is Out of Camp day.
+We offer bag lunches to our campers and encourage them to explore Maine.
 We do not plan group trips for these days but will assist you in planning a fun day out of camp.
 See our area attractions page for great ideas on places to explore.

 How far is Medomak from the ocean?

 Camp is a short 30-minute drive to more than five port towns.

 Can I bring a musical instrument with me to camp?